NorthStarUAS/Simulator/README.md

 # rc-sim

 Simple flight dynamics model creation and simulation.
-Based on a novel data-driven approach which fits (learns) the flight characters of specific aircraft from their flight data log.
+Based on a novel data-driven approach which fits (learns) the flight characteristics of specific aircraft from their flight data log.
+This system builds a working flight simulator model of your (or any) specific aircraft directly from the data log.

 ## Brief description of the method